Counterparty Capital · April 2026 v2.0

 Why You Should Read This

-Three major laws are about to rewrite the rules of American fintech — covering stablecoins, digital commodities, and capital formation all at once.
+Three major laws are rewriting the rules of American fintech — covering stablecoins, digital commodities, and capital formation all at once.
+And binding SEC/CFTC guidance is already in effect.

-The GENIUS Act, the CLARITY Act, and the INVEST Act aren't just regulatory updates.
-Together, they're the most significant overhaul of digital finance law in U.S. history.
+The GENIUS Act, the CLARITY Act, and the INVEST Act, taken together, represent the most significant overhaul of digital finance law in U.S. history.
+And they're arriving fast.

 The Big Picture